Sanko-kf/PlayMode/README.md

 ## AMD GPU Users

 While PlayMode works on all configurations, **users with AMD hardware** may enjoy an even more integrated experience by using **[BazziteOS](https://bazzite.gg/)** — an excellent Linux-based alternative designed specifically for gaming and **much more native and optimized** for such systems.

+## Handheld Device

+PlayMode is now fully compatible with portable devices such as laptops, handheld gaming consoles like the ASUS ROG Ally, Legion Go, and similar platforms.

+On this type of device, I strongly recommend prioritizing battery life for optimal comfort.
+To achieve this:

+- The sleep and hibernation behavior has been adjusted to be more aggressive.
+While this understand it may seem abrupt, the shorter delay significantly improves battery efficiency.

+- For better system responsiveness, I advise users to run a more advanced debloater than the default one, in order to remove unnecessary background processes.

 ## Known Issues